KieraLynn/Supplementary-material/README.md

 # Supplementary-material

-Supplementary material includes ARM results of perspective one and two.
+This project includes ARM results of perspective one and two.